 All Rhode Island Child Support FAQS and Child Support Articles by Rhode Island Child Support Lawyer, David Slepkow

 Judges may also look at other factors such as the needs and expenses of both parties and any extraordinary expenses for the child.
-At least one Judge has suggested that the possessory parent get a percentage of the overtime that is worked by the non-possessory parent.
 Other Judges in Rhode Island believe that overtime should always be a factor in child support.
 Often the issue of overtime is negotiated by the lawyers prior to any formal ruling by the Judge.
-Please call Rhode Island Divorce Attorney David Slepkow if you have questions, 401-437-1100.
+Please call Rhode Island Chil Custody Attorney David Slepkow if you have questions, 401-437-1100.

 Under Rhode Island Law, child support should end when a child turns 18 and graduates high school.
 If the child is still in high school, then child support will continue until the child turns 19.

 Child support in Rhode Island automatically continues even after the child turns 18 unless a Motion to terminate child support is filed.
 If you are a non-possessory parent, your best option is to file a Motion to Terminate Child Support approximately 40 days prior to your child turning 18 and graduating high school.
 This will mean that the motion will be heard on a court date soon after the child turns 18.
 Please note that the non-possessory parent can still be found in contempt for failure to pay child support even after the child turns 18 if there is no motion granted to terminate the child support.
 If a child is seriously disabled, child support may continue for the child's entire life.
 If your child is seriously disabled please contact me becuase you need to file a motion to have your child support extended.